Climate Data Imputation and Quality Improvement Using Satellite Data

 Data Availability Statement

 The data that support the findings of this study are not publicly available due to privacy concerns.
-However, anonymous data are available on reasonable request.
-Requests should be made to Sakib Shahriar(shahrias@uoguelph.ca) and should include a brief description of the intended use of the data.
+However, anonymous data are available on request from the corresponding author on reasonable request.

 Downloads